MystenLabs/sui/kiosk/README.md

 ## Published Envs

-Currently Sui Testnet us the only supported environment, to access it, import the package directly in your Move.toml:
+Currently Sui Testnet is the only supported environment, to access it, import the package directly in your Move.toml:

 ```toml
 [dependencies]